apk8s/k3s-gitlab/README.md

 Browse to https://gitlab.apk8s.dev (replace top-level domain with your domain). **NOTE:** New [Gitlab] installs present a screen to set the admin (**root**) user's password. **Do this immediately** to prevent someone else from setting up Gitlab for you.

 It is possible to provide a Gitlab configuration file pre-populated with the customizations made earlier, including a pre-defined root password.
-However, letting Gitlab install a generic configuration on first boot simplifies to process and ensures the configuration file matches the version of Gitlab from the container image specified in the Kubernetes Deployment.
+However, letting Gitlab install a generic configuration on first boot simplifies the process and ensures that the configuration file matches the version of Gitlab from the container image specified in the Kubernetes Deployment.

 Remember to keep the directory `/srv/gitlab` on the server backed up.